 He calculates that even a bubble size of 10 would increase overall population R by 10-20%, and if bubbles “leak” into wider groups of 50-100, this leads to larger scale outbreaks.

-Essentially, a Covid-19 freshers’ flu-like surge is coming – and suggests that bespoke, on-campus testing and track and trace will need to be established very rapidly, and that minimising student to non-student transmission is also critical to protect communities.
+Essentially, Dix argues that a Covid-19 freshers’ flu-like surge is coming – and suggests that bespoke, on-campus testing and track and trace will need to be established very rapidly, as well as indicating that student to non-student transmission is also critical to protect communities.
 How viable the former is and how realistic the latter is remains to be seen – or, indeed, modelled.